MissingMaps/partners/app/_partner/salesforce.md

   - sfsemap6

 tm-projects:
-- id: 10104
+- id: 10145
   desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-- id: 10145
+- id: 10731
   desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."

 ---